 The Canadian Grain Commission was established by the Canada Grain Act in 1912 as the federal government agency mandated to, “in the interests of producers, establish and maintain standards of quality for Canadian grain and regulate grain handling in Canada to, ensure a dependable commodity for domestic and export markets.”

 The Harvest Sample Program (HSP) has been administered by the Canadian Grain Commission since 1927.
 This program provides the Canadian Grain Commission with information on the processing and end-use quality of Canadian grains harvested each year.
 The Harvest Sample Program runs from March to November each year.
 Samples from the crop of western and eastern grains are solicited, collected, and analyzed.
 The Canadian Grain Commission uses these samples to develop visual grading standards, monitor and support the quality assurance system, and support grain research activities.
 Participating producers receive unofficial grades and quality information for each sample they submit.
 This information assists producers with marketing their grain.
 Producers can also compare this information to the grade potential buyers may offer for their grain.
-Harvest quality reports resulting from analysis of samples are provided free of charge to interested stakeholders such as grain companies, buyers and processors to support the marketing and use of Canadian grains.
+Harvest quality reports resulting from analysis of samples are provided at no cost to interested stakeholders such as grain companies, buyers and processors to support the marketing and use of Canadian grains.

 The Canadian Grain Commission’s Audit and Evaluation Services unit included the evaluation of the Harvest Sample Program in its approved Evaluation Plan for 2015-2016.
 The evaluation objectives and methodology were developed in accordance with the Treasury Board Policy, Directives and Standards on Evaluation (2009).
 The evaluation results inform future program planning.